BII-Lab/Yeti-Project/doc/Yeti-DM-Sync.md

 The logic behind any of these is:

-1. Check to make sure that no operation is pending.
+1. Check to make sure that no operation is pending (if the `iana-start-serial.txt` is in the future, an operation is pending).
 2. Update the appropriate file in the directory.
 3. Update the `iana-start-serial.txt` file with a serial 2 days in the future.